 Make the Most of a Whole Chicken or Turkey

 To save money and get the biggest bang for our buck, the KOL Foods team only buys whole poultry even though he's not a huge fan of dark meat.
 Here's what he does to get the most out of a whole chicken (use the same concept with a turkey or anything with bones):

-3. Debone and cube the thighs and drums, freeze them for later use, and make Robert's chicken vegetable soup.
-As a meat minimalist, Robert only uses 2-3 boned leg quarters in two gallons of soup.
+3. Debone and cube the thighs and drums, freeze them for later use, and make Gidon's chicken vegetable soup.
+As a meat minimalist, Gidon only uses 2-3 boned leg quarters in two gallons of soup.